siddhantdhaware/vehicle_classification/todo/FP_plan.md

 30th
   - Experiment with models to get the highest accuracy possible
   - Write perfect helper functions
+  - Explore datasets output images of what the dataset looks like
+    - also put split folders code in this dataset
   - Ensure all notebooks are perfectly formatted and code is commented

 ################################################################################